pkulchenko/fullmoon/README.md

 ```

 `nil` or `false` values are rendered as empty strings without throwing any
-error, but any operation on a `nil` value is like to result in a Lua error.
+error, but any operation on a `nil` value is likely to result in a Lua
-For example, doing `{%& title .. '!' %}` results in
+error.
+For example, doing `{%& title .. '!' %}` (without `title` set)
-`attempt to concatenate a nil value (global 'title')` error (as expected).
+results in `attempt to concatenate a nil value (global 'title')` error.

 There is no constraint on what values can be passed to a template, so any
 Lua value can be passed and then used inside a template.

 In addition to the values that can be passed to templates, there are two
-special tables that provide access to cross-template values:
+special tables that provide *access to cross-template values*:
 - `vars`: provides access to values registered with `setTemplateVar`, and
-- `block`: provides access to template fragments that can be overwritten
+- `block`: provides access to template fragments that can be [overwritten
-  by other templates.
+  by other templates](#using-layouts-and-blocks).

-Any value registered with `setTemplateVar` becomes accessible from any
+Any value registered with `setTemplateVar` becomes *accessible from any
-template through the `vars` table.
+template* through the `vars` table.
 In the following example, the
 `vars.title` value is set by the earlier `setTemplateVar('title', 'World')`
 call: